Anushka23ja/CSS342/README.md

 <h3>LAB 4: The List </h3>
 <p> 📌Learning Objective: Dynamic memory, Pointers, Linked lists, File IO, templates, operator overloading, overloading, copy constructors</p>
+<p> Built a class for a fully ordered list.
+The list class, called LinkedList, will be templatized so that
+different types of objects can be stored in it.
+LinkedList<string> aListofStrings;
+LinkedList<int> aListofInts;
+LinkedList<Child> children;
+LinkedList<MyRandomObj> myRO;
+The following member functions should be created for the LinkedList class.
+Please make sure the signatures are exact or points will be deducted as the test programs will not compile.
+Also make sure that the proper constructors/destructors are created for the class. bool BuildList(string fileName) : Given a string which represents a file, open the file, read the objects from file, and build an ordered list.
+Note that BuildList puts the responsibility on the Object class to know how to read from a file.
+That is, do not have object specific logic in the implementation.
+You can insert each item into the list as you read it from the file.
+If a list already has items, add the new items to the list.
+Assume that the list passed in is well-formed for the object being read into. bool Insert( ItemType *obj ) : Insert an object in the list in the correct place.
+Return true or false depending on whether the insert was successful.
+Duplicates of an object are not allowed.
+If there is a duplicate the function should return false.
+Note that a pointer to the object is passed in but the Insert should create a copy of the object to keep in the list. bool Remove(ItemType target, ItemType &result): Remove the target item from the list.
+Return the item using a second parameter that is passed in by reference.
+If the item was found and removed return true, else return false. bool Peek(ItemType target, ItemType &result) const: The same as Remove except the item is not removed from the list.
+Again, the second item is returned by reference.
+Make sure this function works correctly since it will be used frequently in testing your code. bool isEmpty() const: Is the list empty? void DeleteList(): Remove all items from the list.
+Deallocate all memory appropriately.
+This includes not only the nodes in the list but the items being pointed to by the nodes. bool Merge(LinkedList &list1): Takes a sorted list and merges into the calling sorted list (no new memory should be allocated).
+At termination of function, the list passed in (list1) should be empty (unless it is the calling list).
+No duplicates are allowed.
+The following operators should be overloaded for the LinkedList<>.
+Please make sure signatures are correct on overloads.
++, += : This should add two lists together.
+The lists are assumed to be sorted and the returned list must also be sorted.
+Use an efficient sort algorithm and avoid unnecessary data allocations.
+Duplicates are not allowed and expected.</p>